 Commas in Lists

-Perhaps one of the most hotly contested comma rules is the case of the serial comma, or Oxford comma.
-MLA style (as well as APA and Chicago) requires the use of the serial comma—AP style (Associated Press style commonly used by news outlets) highly recommends leaving it out.
+Perhaps one of the most hotly contested comma rules is the case of the serial comma.
+MLA style (as well as APA and Chicago) requires the use of the serial comma—AP style highly recommends leaving it out.
 But what is the serial comma?

 The serial comma is the comma before the conjunction (and, or, and nor) in a series involving a parallel list of three or more things.
 For example, “I am industrious, resourceful, and loyal.”
 The serial comma can provide clarity in certain situations.
 For example, if the “and” is part of a series of three or more phrases (groups of words) as opposed to single words: